What is my council tax bill?

 If you move home, you need to let the council know in advance, so it can stop charging you council tax for your old address from the day you move out.

-If you are moving further afield, you’ll need to notify your new council (as outlined above), and it will start charging you council tax based on your new property's rating from the day you move in.
+If you are moving further afield, you’ll need to notify your new council (as outlined above), and it will start charging you council tax based on your new property's band from the day you move in.